google/WebFundamentals/src/site/_en/fundamentals/tools/test/mobilenetwork.markdown

 If you're on a Mac, try out the Network Link Conditioner found in the Lion Developer Tools.
+This can be installed by doing the following:

+1. Open Xcode
-This can be installed by going opening Xcode, go to the menu item &gt; Open Developer Tool &gt; More Developer Tools.
-This will open the Apple Developer site, then go to \`Hardware IO Tools for Xcode\` and download the dmg file.
+2. Select the following from the menu: ` XCode &gt; Open Developer Tool &gt; More Developer Tools
+3. When the Apple Developer site opens, go to `Hardware IO Tools for Xcode` and download the Network Link Conditioner dmg file.

-Once the dmg is downloaded, double click the file and then select the Network Link Conditioner.prefpane and select 'Install' on the System Preferences window.
+4. Once the dmg is downloaded, double click the file and then select the Network Link Conditioner.prefpane and select 'Install' on the System Preferences window.

-This will then launch the panel and you'll see a drop-down listing a number of preconfigured network scenarios including 3G and EDGE.
+After installation, the panel will open and you'll see a drop-down listing a number of preconfigured network scenarios including 3G and EDGE.
 Select one, turn the tool on and your connection to the internet will be the selected speed, meaning you'll be able to test for different network types.